 - Witness statements – These are statements from any witnesses who saw the incident that caused your injury or illness.

-Your attorney will discuss any other relevant documents that might be helpful in supporting your claim, such as photographs of your injuries or the scene of the incident.
+Your attorney will discuss other relevant documents that might help support your claims, such as photographs of your injuries or the incident scene.
 These additional documents or other supporting evidence are case-specific but could be the difference between a successful or denied claim.

 In Illinois, the following benefits may be available through a workers’ compensation claim:

-- Medical expenses for necessary and reasonable medical expenses related to the employee’s work-related injury or illness.
+- Medical expenses for necessary and reasonable expenses related to the employee’s work-related injury or illness.

-- Lost wages for a portion of your lost wages while you can’t work.
+- Lost wages for some of your lost wages while you can’t work.

 - Rehabilitation services for vocational rehabilitation and other services to help you return to work.